jacllyr/6130comp-project/README.md

 ## Testing

-There are three shell test scripts available to use.
-Please follow the below to test them individually -
+To test the three available shell test scripts individually, please follow the steps below.
+Note that the MongoDB replica set is being initialized, so please allow 30 seconds for the script to run:

 cd to root of project for execution.